 If the at-fault driver has significant personal assets, then you may consider to suing and forcing him or her to pay out-of-pocket what you are owed.
 Alternatively, if you have “underinsured motorist coverage,” then you can file a claim with your insurer.
 You may need to sue if your claim is denied.

 Need help?
 Call the attorneys at Michigan Auto Law

 If you were injured in a vehicle crash and have questions on suing someone for your injuries and losses, you can speak to an experienced attorney, toll free anytime 24/7 at (800) 777-0028 for a free consultation.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.